1. Accept pets –

 8. Treat your tenants well –

-Everyone appreciates people who remember their name and “shows that they care enough to remember little details about them.” says Grayson Real Estate Management, a property management Victoria, British Columbia professional.
+Everyone appreciates people who remember their name and “shows that they care enough to remember little details about them.” says Grayson Real Estate Management, owner of a Thunder Bay property management company.
 A landlord should make their tenants feel important to them by welcoming them with a small gift, remembering their birthday and checking in on them regularly to address any concerns they may have.
 Happy tenants are the key to long-term rents.
 Landlords should never see their tenants as the enemy or as a means to an end.
 Just as tenants can earn either a good or bad reputation so too can landlords.